a-n-rose/workshops/deep_learning_acoustics/workshop_description.md

 * computer with recording capabilities (ideally via headphones)

-* installations of necessary packages, e.g. keras, tensorflow, etc. found here, under the section "Prerequisites": https://github.com/a-n-rose/workshops/blob/master/deep_learning_acoustics/README.md
+* installations of necessary packages, e.g. keras, tensorflow, etc. found <a href="https://github.com/a-n-rose/workshops/blob/master/deep_learning_acoustics/README.md">here</a>, under the section "Prerequisites"

-Not 100% necessary but if possible, participants should have completed the following before coming:
+### Ideally completed before coming:

-* read through my blog post (I will update this up until early February): https://a-n-rose.github.io/2019/01/13/workshop-pyladies-deeplearning-speech.html
+* read through my <a href="https://a-n-rose.github.io/2019/01/13/workshop-pyladies-deeplearning-speech.html">blog post</a> (I will update this up until early February)

 * downloaded the speech data (female and male speech).
-Instructions can be found here, under the section "Download the Data": https://github.com/a-n-rose/workshops/blob/master/deep_learning_acoustics/README.md
+Instructions can be found <a href="https://github.com/a-n-rose/workshops/blob/master/deep_learning_acoustics/README.md">here</a>, under the section "Download the Data"

 ## Don't have "Requirements"?

 The workshop can be useful even to those who don't fully participate.
 For example, part of the workshop focuses on implementing useful Python code in functions, independent of the entire proect.
-So, if something's missing, come anyways and don't worry about it!
+So come anyways and don't worry about it!

 I look forward to this workshop and if you have any questions or suggestions, feel free to contact me!

 Best,
 Aislyn

+#### Contact

 email: rose.aislyn.noelle@gmail.com

 github: <a href="https://github.com/a-n-rose">a-n-rose</a>

 blog: <a href="https://a-n-rose.github.io/blog/"Aislyn's Blog</a>